jgmalcolm/jgmalcolm.github.io/_drafts/co-founding.md

 * Is this someone you like working with?
 Can you see yourself working together at 3am under a deadline?
+* Is this someone you trust?
+* Is this person responsible?
+* Do you share the same sense of values and judgment?

 ## Equity